R4tonBaveur/GameOfLife/README.md

 I let the game with the default rules but you can modify them as well as the delay between two generations.

 # Thanks for using!

+note: this was one of my first java project ever, so yes its poorly implemented